 - fewer than half the community members who completed an online survey knew that Aboriginal cultural rights were protected under the Charter

 - most survey participants questioned whether section 19(2) has made a difference in practice, noting a lack of awareness and use of Aboriginal cultural rights by public authorities

 - community organisations only use section 19(2) of the Charter as an advocacy tool in limited circumstances – in part, due to a lack of understanding about how and when to use it

 - most Victorian government departments engage with Aboriginal culture as part of their work but do not refer to or use section 19(2) of the Charter.
 However, the extent of engagement with section 19(2) depends on the type of public authority and the work it does.
 In some cases, section 19(2) directly influences the work of public authorities.

 The Commission also heard about the great work that the Victorian Aboriginal community and public authorities are already doing to protect and promote Aboriginal culture in Victoria.
-We hope to share some of these case studies as part of the next phase of the project.
+Some of these case studies are included in the project resources.

 Jidah Clark, Senior Adviser, Aboriginal Policy and Research